[Coronavirus] EU mishandling corona-travel, Belgian expert says

 More than 20,000 people flouted German public hygiene rules in a rally in the name of civil liberties in the German capital on Saturday.

-Isolated clashes with police hospitalised three officers and prompted 130 arrests, including for the use of Nazi symbols, German police said.
+Isolated clashes hospitalised three police officers and prompted 130 arrests, including for use of Nazi symbols, German police said.

 "Yes, demonstrations should be allowed, even amid the pandemic, but not like this," German health minister Jens Spahn said.